Necrolis/GeoSharp/README.md

 An offline Geocoding library for .Net coded in C#.
-Based on the awesome Java lib by AReallyGoodName: https://github.com/AReallyGoodName/OfflineReverseGeocode
+Based on the awesome Java lib by AReallyGoodName: https://github.com/AReallyGoodName/OfflineReverseGeocode You may also be interested in https://github.com/RobThree/NGeoNames (also under MIT).

 ## Requirements